seud0nym/tch-gui-unhide/utilities/README.md

 ## mtd-backup
 Backs up the MTD partitions to an attached USB device or SSHFS attached filesystem.
 Only unchanged partitions are backed up after the first execution.

+USB devices have priority over SSHFS filesystems.
 ```
 Usage: ./mtd-backup [options]

 Options:
  -d directory   The name of the directory on the USB device or SSHFS filesystem.
                   If not specified, defaults to: backups
- -c             Save the current UCI configuration into the DJA0231-CP1837TA46D-config.gz file
+ -c             Save the current UCI configuration into the VARIANT-SERIAL-VERSION-config.gz file
- -e             Save the current environment into the DJA0231-CP1837TA46D-env file
+ -e             Save the current environment into the VARIANT-SERIAL-VERSION-env file
  -l             Write log messages to stderr as well as the system log
- -o             Save the overlay content into the DJA0231-CP1837TA46D-overlay-files-backup.tgz file
+ -o             Save the overlay content into the VARIANT-SERIAL-VERSION-overlay-files-backup.tgz file
  -v             Verbose mode
  -y             Bypass confirmation prompt (answers 'y')
  -C             Adds or removes the scheduled daily backup cron job